How to Strengthen Fine Motor Skills with Modelling Clay

 In this post, we illustrate ways kids can use their fine motor skills - cutting, squeezing, pressing - and math skills - sorting, stacking, counting - to make everything from a tall tower to a bowl of soup.

-UPDATE: Plastic straws are used in this activity but they are no longer recommended for purchase.
-You can substitute environmentally friendly straws or use craft sticks.
+UPDATE: Plastic straws like the ones used in this activity are not earth friendly and no longer recommended for purchase.
+Use craft sticks, paper straws or reusable straws in the activity.

 More play with clay!